Comprehensive approach includes educating docs

 "After our annual sweep of claims data, all moderate and high-risk members with asthma are mailed educational materials that focus on how to manage asthma, how to reduce exposure to environmental triggers, and the importance of going to the doctor and working with him to develop an asthma action plan," Montalvo says.

 Low-risk members are eligible to receive the asthma education packet upon request.
 All identified members are put into the asthma registry, which tracks and trends each member's asthma condition over the years, she adds.

-The case management nurse works with the physician and patient to manage the disease, prompts the patient to go for office visits, and works with him or her on taking controller medication regularly and relying less on the rescue medicines.
+The case management nurse works with the physician and patient to manage the disease, prompts the patient to go for office visits, and works with them on taking their controller medication regularly and relying less on the rescue medicines.

 The plan provides physicians with triplicate copies of the asthma action plan — one for its medical files, one for the patients, and one to forward to the specialist if the patient is referred to an allergist or pulmonologist.